Bay of Dili: Fishing

-The fishing industry in East Timor is not well-developed.
+The fishing industry in Timor-Leste is not well-developed.
 The country has abundant fish stocks, but almost all of its fishing is subsistence or semi-subsistence.
 The fisheries sector, both in the Bay of Dili and nationally, is dominated by small-scale coastal fisheries, and most of the capture fishing in coastal areas is carried out in nearshore waters.
 There is no locally owned and operated commercial fishing fleet.

-The Food and Agriculture Organization of the United Nations (FAO) has said that reliable data on East Timor's fishery resources are scant.
+The Food and Agriculture Organization of the United Nations (FAO) has said that reliable data on Timor-Leste's fishery resources are scant.
 According to the final report of a 2011 project by the Japan International Cooperation Agency (JICA) aimed at promoting agribusiness in East Timor, the then Dili District (now the Dili municipality), which then included, but no longer includes, Atauro (outside the Bay of Dili), was responsible for around 40% of the country's fish production.

-The FAO's Fishery and Aquaculture Country Profile for East Timor, prepared in May 2019, estimated that the total fish production in 2007 and 2008 in the then Dili District was 1035000 kg and 1170900 kg, respectively.
+The FAO's Fishery and Aquaculture Country Profile for Timor-Leste, prepared in May 2019, estimated that the total fish production in 2007 and 2008 in the then Dili District was 1035000 kg and 1170900 kg, respectively.
 However, neither the report nor the Country Profile identified how much of that production was derived from the capture of fish in the Bay of Dili.

 During the Indonesian occupation of East Timor, the Indonesian Government set up 151 fishing centres nationwide, including 13 on the Dili mainland and 18 on Atauro.
 Those centres still exist, and serve as the main sites for the landing of captured fish.
 They are also used for the sale and marketing of fish, and are intended to serve as local foci for fisheries management.

 Port of Dili

 The Port of Dili is located at the southern extremity of the bay, and also at the north western edge of the Dili city centre.
-Until 30 September 2022, it was the main and only international port of entry to East Timor; since then, its facilities have been open only to domestic passenger ships and cruise ships carrying international tourists.
+Until 30 September 2022, it was the main and only international port of entry to Timor-Leste; since then, its facilities have been open only to domestic passenger ships and cruise ships carrying international tourists.